cosmos/cosmos/WHITEPAPER.md

 ## Governance ##################################################################

-The Gnuclear hub blockchain is a distributed organization that requires a well defined governance mechanism in order to coordinate various changes to the blockchain, such as the validator set, predefined parameters of the system, as well as software and wetware protocol upgrades.
+The Atom hub blockchain is a distributed organization that requires a well defined governance mechanism in order to coordinate various changes to the blockchain, such as the validator set, predefined parameters of the system, as well as software and wetware protocol upgrades.